CalARVRCourse-Fall2023/hw3-ar-game/README.md

 ![image18.PNG](/Instructions/image18.PNG)

-Now select the AR session Origin Game Object, and through the inspector, Add 'AR Tracked Image Manager' component.
+Now select the XR Origin Game Object, and through the inspector, Add 'AR Tracked Image Manager' component.
 Drag your ReferenceImageLibrary from the project window to `SerializedLibrary' variable of the manager.
 This ensures that the AR application tracks the images that we have in the referece image library.
 Make sure to set the maximum number of moving components as the number of images that you want to track.

 ![image19.PNG](/Instructions/image19.PNG)

 Now we will need a script that will help us figure out which images are currently being tracked in the scene.
-Below is a template script that needs to be attached to the 'AR session Origin' game object.
+Below is a template script that needs to be attached to the XR Origin game object.
 Note that this is only a template script, and we use it to attach cubes to every uniquely tracked images.
 You  will certainly need to modify this to suit the needs of your game.

 ```C++
 using System;